XxPoggyisLitxX/better-on-bedrock-wiki/better-on-bedrock-v1.0.md

 - Removed Gilded Netherite Armor
 - Removed the Helmet of the lost Gaurdian

+## UI Changes
+- Updated the UI of BoB to now work with /title
+  * title and actionbar now works with BoB
+- Updated the Goal, Quest and Bounty toasts to be able to stack
+  * They no longer use /title
+- Updated the UI of BoB to work with other UI Add-Ons

 ## Breaking Changes
 - Rewrote the entire quest and bounty system.
   * This change forces everyone to play this update on new worlds.